fondakogb/react-native-bootsplash-fullscreen/README.md

-# 🚀 react-native-bootsplash
+# 🚀 react-native-bootsplash-fullscreen

 <a href="https://github.com/sponsors/zoontek">
   <img align="right" width="160" alt="This library helped you?
 Consider sponsoring!" src=".github/funding-octocat.svg">
 </a>

-Show a bootsplash during app startup.
+Show a fullscreen bootsplash during app startup.
 Hide it when you are ready.

+## Note
+This version of the library is a customization of original zoontek/react-native-bootsplash to display fullscreen, centered and croped image (maintaining its aspect-ratio), and also it sets both status bar and navigation bar to be full transparent for both iOS ans Android.
+So if you want to display a more typical centered logo image as bootsplash, then do not use this library but the original.<br><br>

 [![npm version](https://badge.fury.io/js/react-native-bootsplash.svg)](https://www.npmjs.org/package/react-native-bootsplash)
 [![npm](https://img.shields.io/npm/dt/react-native-bootsplash.svg)](https://www.npmjs.org/package/react-native-bootsplash)